vinaywadhwa/SmartLog/README.md

   - Include the class in your project.
   - Use it like you use android.util.Log methods, to start with.
   - Use the Entry-Exit logs feature by placing calls to entry_log()-exit_log() methods at the beginning and ending of methods in your app.
-  - I have tried to make the documentation self suffiecient.
+  - I have tried to make the documentation self sufficient.

 Suggestions to improve this Utility are welcome.